thecdcd/thecdcd.github.io/about.md

 I do tech things and listen to awful music.

-In alphabetical order, fan of:
+In alphabetical order, I am a fan of:

 * [Erlang](http://www.erlang.org/)
 * [FreeBSD](https://www.freebsd.org/)